 The land was sold to the late Jane Edwards on the 26th July 1977, who built a store on the site followed by a caravan park.
 This property has passed on to other owners over the years with the store now incorporating the Comet Post Office.

--Rosemary McLeod, 2017.
+-Compiled by Rosemary McLeod, 2017.
 Acknowledgements: S. McDonald, Department of Environment and Resource Management, Emerald; Mason Eyles.